 What you see

-When creating a request for payment, the user defines to which address the payment request needs to be allocated to and what the amount due is.
+When creating a request for payment, the user defines to which address the payment request needs to be allocated and what the amount due is.
 Optionally, the user can define terms and conditions to the payment request, upgrading the simple request for payment into an invoice.
 After creation the user can share this request for payment/invoice, to make sure it’s paid by the other party.
-All these steps are documented and stored on the Request network, allowing everyone involved to easily keep track of their invoices, receipts and payments for (personal) accounting purposes.
+All these steps are documented and stored on the Request network, allowing everyone involved to easily keep track of their invoices, receipts, and payments for (personal) accounting purposes.

 Seems pretty simple, right?